semgrep/semgrep-docs/docs/semgrep-supply-chain/sbom.md

 :::info Prerequisites
 - **SBOM generation** can be performed only through Semgrep AppSec Platform.
-- The latest successful full scan running Supply Chain must have run on the **trunk** (default) branch of each repository you want to generate an SBOM for, or there can be a mismatch between dependencies and vulnerabilities.
+- You need at least one successful Supply Chain scan on the **trunk** branch of each repository you want to generate an SBOM for.
 See [<i class="fa-regular fa-file-lines"></i> Core deployment](/deployment/core-deployment) to set up your Semgrep account and Supply Chain scans.
 :::

+When generating an SBOM, Semgrep uses the vulnerability information from the default branch for the project, and the dependency information from the latest full scan for the project.
+Typically, full scans are run only on default branches, but if your workflow differs and you also run full scans on other branches, that can create a mismatch between dependencies and vulnerabilities in the generated SBOM.

+To avoid the mismatch, ensure that the latest full scan ran on the default branch of the repository you want to generate an SBOM for.

 1. In Semgrep AppSec Platform, click **Supply Chain > Dependencies**.
 2. Click the **Download <i class="fa-solid fa-download"></i>** icon next to the repository you want an SBOM for.